|

 If hits have been produced, we would love to hear about them, and once we do, we will be only too happy to publicise them - and indeed the firm who made them possible.

-This is not a new offer.
+This is not as I said, a new challenge.

 We put this offer up for the first time, on Wednesday, 20 January 1999.